jotpalch/Grading-Assistant/README.md

 # Grading Assistant

-This Grading Assistant is a Python application designed to automatically grade C++ code submissions.
+This Grading Assistant is a Python application designed to automatically grade C++ code submissions and check for plagiarism using MOSS (Measure of Software Similarity).
 It supports both on-time and late submissions, and it produces grading results in both JSON and CSV formats.

 The application is designed to be run in a Docker container for consistent grading environments.